sergiofgonzalez/GitInPractice/GitInPractice.md

 This is an exercise from the book Git in Practice, which I bought some time ago.

 I've added a new line
-Changes that i have already committed.
+Changes that I have already committed.